 Depending on how you look at it Nidecker is the oldest snowboard brand on the list, they’ve been around since 1887!
-Obviously they weren’t making snowboards back then but this Swiss family company has been producing snow sliding devices for over a century!
-The younger brothers took over the family business and started making snowboards in 1986, so I dont think we can accuse them of being a soulless ski brand jumping on the snowboard bandwagon!
+Obviously they weren’t snowboard manufacturers back then but this Swiss family company has been producing snow sliding devices for over a century!
+The younger brothers took over the family business and started making snowboards in 1986, so I don’t think we can accuse them of being a soulless ski brand jumping on the snowboard bandwagon!

-Although they might not be the most well known brand, especially outside of Europe, they actually now own plenty of Sub Brands that you will definitely know: Jones, Yes, Slash and Volcom all have their boards made by Nidecker.
+Although they might not be the most well-known manufacturer, this European snowboard brand are probably better known for their list of sub.
+Including Jones, Yes, Slash and Volcom all have their boards made by Nidecker.

 Nitro is another one of my favorite brands in snowboarding.
 Founded back in 1990 by Tommy Delango in Seattle, they’ve always maintained a real core snowboard ethos.
 They are one of the industry’s biggest brands, but managed to maintain their independence without getting bought out by one of the bigger companies.
 They have a huge range of products from boards to boots to bindings.
 Some of their biggest name riders are Eero Ettala, Bryan Austin and Marcus Kleveland.
 In recent years they’ve started coming out with some pretty funky shapes in their Quiver range, which are definitely worth testing out if you get a demo day at your local hill.